 The number of unstable prefixes per day appears to be gradually increasing over the years.
-A least-squares best fit shows a linear trend where the average daily unstable prefix count is increasing by some 4,00 prefixes per year.
+A least-squares best fit shows a linear trend where the average daily unstable prefix count is increasing by some 400 prefixes per year.
 This is far lower than the trend in the increase in the size of the FIB table.
-It is interesting to note at the end of 2022 the number of unstable prefixes has fallen over December 2022, while the number of BGP announcements has risen.

-The long term trend of an increasing count of the number of unstable prefixes and the increasing update count is not reflected in the measure of the time to reach a converged state (this is the period of time for the routing protocol to reach a converged state for a given prefix).
+The long-term trend of an increasing count of the number of unstable prefixes and the increasing update count is not reflected in the measure of the time to reach a converged state (this is the period of time for the routing protocol to reach a converged state for a given prefix).
 The daily average time for an unstable prefix to reach stability is between 40 to 50 seconds (Figure 4).
 There was a period of elevated instability in 2019 - 2020 where the average convergence time rose to 80 seconds, it has since stabilised to a time of 45 seconds for the latter half of 2022.